Entanglement dynamics of multi-parametric random states: a single parametric formulation: Diffusion of reduced density matrix

 Here the symbol $''\equiv''$ implies the equivalence of the ensembles of matrices on two sides.
 The ensemble approaches to equilibrium as $Y \to \infty$.
 The equivalence of eq.(\ref{att0}) and eq.(\ref{att}) along with the derivation of the diffusion equation for $C(Y)$ is discussed in \cite{sp}.

 As expected, the diffusive dynamics of the matrix elements $C_{kl}$ manifests itself in the $\rho_{A}$-matrix space and the moments for the matrix elements $\rho_{A; mn}= \sum_{k=1}^{N_a} C_{km}^* C_{kn}$ can be calculated from those of $C$.
 The above equations along with relation between the elements of $\rho_{A}$ and $C$ gives the moments of the matrix elements of $L$.
-As discussed in appendix B, the $1^{st}$ moment is same for both $\beta=1$ or $2$:
+As discussed in appendix A of \cite{pslg}, the expression for $1^{st}$ moment is of the same form for both $\beta=1$ or $2$: